MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/includes/file-search/upload-files-code-examples.md

 ## Step 2: Upload files and add them to a Vector Store

 To access your files, the file search tool uses the vector store object.
-Upload your files and create a vector store to contain them.
-Once the vector store is created, you should poll its status until all files are out of the `in_progress` state to ensure that all content has finished processing.
+Upload your files and create a vector store.
+After creating the vector store, poll its status until all files are out of the `in_progress` state to ensure that all content is fully processing.
 The SDK provides helpers for uploading and polling.
 # [Python](#tab/python)

 ```python